 Overall Build and Quality

-Clocking in at a sturdy 340 pounds, this machine isn’t for the faint of heart.
-Its features are designed for the running enthusiast who’s looking to build endurance and strength in a variety of ways.
+Weighing in at a sturdy 340 pounds, the 1750 is built like a tank.
+Its features are designed for the running enthusiast looking to build endurance and strength in various ways.
 With tons of classes, programs, and customizations on the tread itself and with iFit, it’s safe to say you’ll never get bored on the NordicTrack Commercial 1750.

-With speeds up to 12 mph, fans with three levels of cool, Bluetooth connectivity for earbuds, and a whole lot of coaches ready to whoop your butt into shape, the NordicTrack Commercial 1750 will take your endurance, strength, and cardio to new heights.
+With speeds up to 12mph, a fan with three speeds, Bluetooth connectivity for earbuds, and coaches ready to whoop your butt into shape, the NordicTrack Commercial 1750 will take your endurance, strength, and cardio to new heights.
 Literally — you can even run three percent downhill on this machine.
 Plus, the 14-inch touchscreen display makes following along to virtual classes easier than ever.

-You can take your incline down to -3 percent and all the way up to 15 percent, making this machine clutch for anyone who is working on their road and trail running skills where you come across uneven terrain often.
+You can take your incline down to -3 percent and up to 15 percent, making this machine clutch for anyone working on their road and trail running skills, where you often come across uneven terrain.

 The -3 percent doesn’t feel too intense — it’s just enough for you to tell the difference between running flat and on a slight decline, so you shouldn’t fear your feet getting out of control as you go down.
-Plus, the Quiet Drive Incline Tech makes transitioning your inclines quiet and seamless, which is something that those who work out early in the morning or late at night will enjoy.
+Those who work out early in the morning or late at night will enjoy the Quiet Drive Incline Tech makes transitioning your inclines quiet and seamless.

-You can follow along on your workout on this treadmill’s 14-inch HD touchscreen.
+The 1750’s 14-inch touchscreen monitor makes it easy to follow your workout.
 If you’re using iFit, your coach will pop up on display here, and not only can you adjust the angle of the screen by tilting it back and forth, but you can also rotate it 360 degrees.
-So if you plan on joining any class that doesn’t involve the treadmill, you can rotate the monitor and participate in the class on the floor.
+That way you can bust out the ol’ trusty dumbbells and work on sculpting your biceps while still following along with the trainer.

-iFit will list your stats along the top portion of the screen as you work out, and after you’re done, you’ll receive a full workout summary on-screen.
+iFit will list your stats along the top of the screen as you work out, and after you complete your session, you’ll receive a full workout summary on-screen.
 While there is a camera located at the top of the monitor, it currently doesn’t serve a purpose, but we imagine NordicTrack will add some level of compatibility in the not-too-distant future.

-This machine has two AutoBreeze Workout Fans with three levels to keep you the perfect amount of cool during a sweaty run.
+This machine has two AutoBreeze Workout Fans with three levels to keep you cool during a sweaty run.

 Heart Rate Monitoring

-The NordicTrack Commercial 1750 unfortunately does not come with a heart rate monitor to track your heart rate, nor does it have EKG sensors on the handlebar.
-But thanks to the Bluetooth technology, you can pair any existing monitor or fitness tracker you may have with the 1750.
+Unfortunately, the NordicTrack Commercial 1750 does not come with a heart rate monitor to track your heart rate, nor does it have EKG sensors on the handlebar.
+But thanks to the Bluetooth technology, you can pair any existing monitor or fitness tracker with the 1750.

 HDMI, USB and Other Inputs

 This treadmill doesn’t have any USB ports, so don’t expect to be able to charge your phone through the tread as you run.
-But you can listen to everything you need through Bluetooth, so having your phone across the room charging while you sync your music up to the treadmill isn’t an issue.
+We don’t view this as a negative though since there are so many luxury features available.

 Bluetooth and Audio Options

-The 1750 features Bluetooth capabilities for you to pair up your phone, headphones, an external speaker, and heart rate monitor.
-This allows you to connect your music to the speakers and play it out loud through the treadmill, or listen to the iFit classes with your headphones if you want to keep your early morning or late night workouts a little more hush-hush.
+The 1750 features Bluetooth capabilities to pair your headphones and a heart rate monitor.
+This allows you to listen to the iFit classes with your headphones to keep your early-morning or late-night workouts a little more hush-hush.
+Since there aren’t any built-in heart rate sensors, you’ll want to pair a heart rate monitor or fitness tracker to accurately track your burned calories.

 Water Bottle, Cup Holders, Tablet and Phone Holders

 NordicTrack redesigned the 1750, and took out some storage features.
-There used to be a tablet shelf just below the touchscreen monitor, and a storage tray underneath the handlebar.
-Now, you only have two cup holders for storage, but they’re big enough to hold the majority of water bottles, and of course, your phone.
-Your water bottle might wobble a little bit as you hit some of the higher end speeds, but we didn’t find this to be much of an issue.
+There used to be a tablet shelf below the touchscreen monitor, and a storage tray underneath the handlebar.
+Now, you only have two cup holders for storage, but they’re big enough to hold most water bottles and your phone.
+Your water bottle might wobble a little bit as you hit some higher-end speeds, but we didn’t find this to be much of an issue.

 The 22 x 60-inch running surface has ample room for runners looking for a little extra space to account for the occasional stumble but still keep you on track.